thunder/drupal-testing/README.md

 This is also the order of the step dependencies, coding_style depends on prepare, build depends on coding_style and prepare, and so on.

-A very common use case for splitting the execution into steps is, to stop after the build step, and add custom build operations (e.g. downloading dependencies, that cannot be installed by composer) and the continue later.
+A very common use case for splitting the execution into steps is to stop after the build step, and add custom build operations (e.g. downloading dependencies, that cannot be installed by composer) and then continue later.
 An example for such a custom .travis.yml would be:

     language: php